 5.2.
 Provides data to show that 6-12 students are able to distinguish science from non-science, understand the evolution and practice of science as a human endeavor, and critically analyze assertions made in the name of science.
 Candidate consistently provides data to show that 6-12 students are able to distinguish science from non-science, understand the evolution and practice of science as a human endeavor, and critically analyze assertions made in the name of science.
 Candidate is able to provide data to show that 6-12 students are able to distinguish science from nonOscience, understand the evolution and practice of science as a human endeavor, and critically analyze assertions made in the name of science.
 Candidate can provide data to show that 6-12 students are able to distinguish science from non-science, understand the evolution and practice of science as a human endeavor OR critically analyze assertions made in the name of science.
 Candidate cannot provide data to show that 6-12 students are able to distinguish science from non-science, understand the evolution and practice of science as a human deavor, and critically analyze assertions made in the name of science.
 5.3.
 Engages students in developmentally appropriate inquiries that require them to develop concepts and relationships from their observations, data, and interferences in a scientific manner.
 Candidate consistently engages students in developmentally appropriate inquiries that require them to develop concepts and relationships from their observations, data, and interferences in a scientific manner.
 Candidate engages students in developmentally appropriate inquiries that require them to develop concepts and relationships from their observations, data, and interferences in a scientific manner.
 Candidate sometimes engages students in developmentally appropriate inquireies that require them to develop concepts and relationships from their observations, data, and interferences in a scientific manner.
 Candidate does not engage students in developmentally appropriate inquiries that require them to develop concepts and relationships from their observations, data and interferences in a scientific manner.
-Comment s: 6.
+Comment is: 6.
 Professional Knowledge and Skills: Effective teachers of science strive continuously to improve their knowledge and understanding of the everchanging knowledge base of both content and science pedagogy.
 This includes: Rating 4 Exemplary 3 Accomplished 2 Developing 1 Beginning

 6.1.
 Engages in professional development opportunities in their content field such as talks, symposiums, research opportunities, or projects within their community, and 6.2.
 Engages in professional development opportunities such as conferences, research opportunities, or projects within their community.
-Candidate actively seeks and engages in professional development opportunities including talks, symposiums, research opportunities or projects within their community both in their content area AND outside their content area.
-Candidate has incorporated knowledge gained within his/her classes.
-Candidate voluntarily attends professional development opportunities including talks, symposiums, research opportunities or projects within their community either in his/her content area OR outside his/her content area.
-Candidate plans on incorporating knowledge gained within his/her classes in the future.
-Candidate attends required professional development opportunities including talks, symposiums, research opportunities or projects within their community either in his/her content area OR outside his/her content area.
-Candidate has not incorporated knowledge gained within his/her classes.
-Candidate has not participated in professional development opportunities such as talks, symposiums, research opportunities or projects within his/her community.
+Candidate active and engages in development op including talks, s research opport projects within t community both content area AN their content area Candidate has in knowledge gaine his/her classes. professional attends professional development opportunities symposiums, including talks, symposium research opportunities or projects within their community either in his/her content area OR outside his/her content area.
+Candidate plans on s, talks, symposiums, research opportunities or projects within their community Candidate has not participated in professional development opportunities such as talks, symposiums, research opportunities or projects within his/her community.

-Commen ts:
+Comments:

 Overall Rating: